Tips on Marketing, Business, Careers & Life

 To me, Tweeting seems a huge time waster.
 Plus, half the time, I can’t figure out what all those abbreviated messages actually mean.
 Yes, you can use hash tags to locate conversations and topics.
 But after that…I just don’t understand what’s been said, or what is the point.

 I also have to admit that I’m not a big Stephen Colbert fan, either.
 But, when I saw this video of him mocking the meaningless Twitter numbers that were being analyzed in all the news following the Democratic Convention speeches, well…I just had to laugh, and then I just had to share.
-(The link to the original Advertising Age article with Colbert’s video is included below, which I read about in SmartBrief on Social Media’s newsletter.)
+(This post has been updated with the link to the now defunct The Colbert Report show video from Comedy Central.)

 So, my message?